HiAS7/The-Sauce-Book-Online/_classes/Ranger.md

 and your animal companion can both move stealthily at a normal pace.
-Your animal companion has abilities and game  statistics determined in part by your level. \
+Your animal companion has abilities and game  statistics determined in part by your level. <br/>
 Your companion uses your proficiency bonus rather than its own.
 In addition to the areas where it normally uses its proficiency bonus, an animal companion also adds its proficiency bonus to its
-AC and to its damage rolls.\
+AC and to its damage rolls.<br/>
 Your animal companion gains proficiency in two skills of your choice.
-It also becomes proficient with all saving throws.\
+It also becomes proficient with all saving throws.<br/>
-For each level you gain after 3rd, your animal companion gains an additional hit die and increases its hit points accordingly.\
+For each level you gain after 3rd, your animal companion gains an additional hit die and increases its hit points accordingly.<br/>
 Whenever you gain the Ability Score  Improvement class feature, your companion’s  abilities also improve.
 Your companion can increase one ability score of your choice by 2, or it can increase two ability scores of your choice by 1.
-As normal, your companion can’t increase an ability score above 20 using this feature unless its description specifies otherwise.\
+As normal, your companion can’t increase an ability score above 20 using this feature unless its description specifies otherwise.<br/>
 Your companion shares your alignment, and has a personality trait and a flaw that you can
 roll for or select from the tables below.
 Your